 Wool Type +

 Finely tuned 18.5 micron New Zealand Merino at 195g/m2.
-We designed this fabric from the need of a weight in-between our Woolies at 150g/m2 and our Zepher at 230g/m2.
+We designed this fabric from the need of a weight in-between our Woolies 1 at 150g/m2 and our Woolies 2 at 230g/m2.
 The weight of the fabric resembles that of a high quality t-shirt.
-It works well worn next to skin, as a baselayer or on its own.
+It works well worn next to skin as a baselayer or on it's own.

 Benefits of Wool

 Wool garments offer substantially more protection from UV exposure than traditional summer fabrics, like cotton.

 Wool draws moisture away from the skin and evaporates moisture, regulating body temperature in all conditions.

 Ibex wool products naturally include antimicrobial properties, keeping your garment odor-free.